Freakling/PowerApsis/README.md

 Powershell module to provide easy integration with Apsis Pro API

-This project is a wrap of the existing Apsis API functionality to cmdlets. http://se.apidoc.anpdm.com/
+This project is a wrap of the existing Apsis API functionality to cmdlets.

+There are a number of requirements to use this module, which include an Apsis Pro account and API key.
+Contact APSIS for more information (https://apsis.se)

+http://se.apidoc.anpdm.com/

 # Disclaimer